AdobeDocs/workfront.es-ES/help/quicksilver/planning/requests/approve-request.md

 1. (Opcional) Haga clic en el icono **Aprobaciones** ![](assets/approvals-icon.png) en la esquina superior derecha de la solicitud para ver los aprobadores.
 1. Haga clic en **Revisar y aprobar**, y después elija una de las siguientes opciones: <!--did they fix the button and removed the &??-->

-   * **Aprobar**: Para aprobar la solicitud.
+   * **Aprobar**: Esto aprueba la solicitud.
 Inmediatamente se crea un registro para el tipo de registro asociado al formulario de solicitud.
-   * **Rechazar**: Para rechazar la solicitud.
-No se crea ningún registro para el tipo de registro asociado al formulario de solicitud. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Rechazar**: Esto rechaza la solicitud.
+No se crea ningún registro para el tipo de registro asociado al formulario de solicitud. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->